01The Subject Line Email

 Don't be cutesy, and don't try to be overly clever.
 Nuance and tone get lost in email, so bear that in mind when choosing your words.
-This is the business side of music, remember; you're not performing in front of an audience of fans (yet).
+This is the business side of music; you're not performing in front of an audience of fans (yet).

 If a business relationship develops, you can become more casual with your communication as appropriate, but don't introduce yourself in an email riddled with foul language.
 You never know who's reading these emails, and it doesn't make you look cool or smart to drop an F-bomb in an email to a potential employer.

-This is probably the most important thing to avoid: Emailing en masse in hopes of getting a bite.
+Probably the most important thing to avoid is emailing en masse in hopes of getting a bite.
 Know who you are contacting before you send an email.
 Instead of just emailing labels willy-nilly from some mass industry mailing list, research which labels may like your music, then find out their demo policy, then contact the right person at the label with your email.

 Mistakes Musicians Make When Sending Emails

 Follow These Tips to Introduce Yourself in the Music Industry